roserviceeastgodavari/skills-github-pages/_posts/2026-07-13-ro-mechanic-rajahmundry-to-replace-ro-membrane-and-repair-ro-pump.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->
-<p>To appreciate why professional maintenance matters, you need to understand the [Godavari river water TDS level](https://www.rocareindia.com/ro-water-purifier-service-east-godawari).
+To appreciate why professional maintenance matters, you need to understand the [Godavari river water TDS level](https://www.rocareindia.com/ro-water-purifier-service-east-godawari).
 Recent scientific studies have revealed alarming figures.
 Total Dissolved Solids (TDS) in the Godavari have been recorded at <strong>20,746 mg/litre</strong>—more than ten times the prescribed limit of 2,000 mg/litre .
-Water hardness reached 4,402 mg/litre against the permissible 600 mg/litre, while magnesium concentration stood at 937 mg/litre—nearly nine times the acceptable limit .</p>
+Water hardness reached 4,402 mg/litre against the permissible 600 mg/litre, while magnesium concentration stood at 937 mg/litre—nearly nine times the acceptable limit.
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->